wsydney76/craft4-ddev-starter/README.md

 * We added a `/config/redactor/Custom.json` config file in case you can't resist.
 * The websites we build typically do not have a lot of long text chunks.
 * Yet another plugin...
+* If you can't resist, you can set the `text` matrix block type field to Redactor field, and there is a `craft main/init/convert-text-blocks` command to convert existing content.

 __... do you place the root folder for images outside the web root?__